Skip Navigation

 Convento do Carmo

 The tall Gothic arches of the ruined Convento do Carmo are visible from a long distance.
 Today its preserved remains are a museum, but it began as the promise of one man to God.
 The convent that you see before you was also an outcome of the Battle of Aljubarrota.
 During the battle lvares Pereira promised God that if this battle was won by the Portuguese, he would build a convent.
 He kept his word, and the construction of the convent started in 1393.
 The construction and design of the convent was overseen by three architects who were also brothers.
 These architects, Afonso, Rodrigo and Gonzalo Eanes, built the convent in plain Gothic style with some influences from the Monastery of Batalha, which was being constructed at the same time.
-Today, the Monastery of Batalha is a UNESCO world heritage site located in Batalha about 140 kilometres (85 miles) from Lisbon.
+Today, the Monastery of Batalha is a UNESCO world heritage site located in Batalha about 140 kilometres from Lisbon.
 Today the Carmo ruins house an archaeological museum, with items ranging from across the globe and centuries.
 Opening hours are 10:00am - 6:00pm Monday to Saturday, with an admission fee of €2.50.

 Se de Lisboa